 Horticultural professionals generally advise that packaged plant seeds of any kind can be expected to see a shrinkage in their germination rate of about 10 percent per year.
 In other words, if a seed packet or box of grass seed promised that 90 percent of the seeds will germinate and sprout when fresh, it will probably drop to about 80 percent in year two, and another 10 percent each year thereafter.
 This varies considerably by plant, however, and it also depends on how the seeds are stored.

 A study by Oregon State University has shown that roughly 50 percent of Kentucky bluegrass, perennial ryegrass, and tall fescue seeds will germinate after 3 to 5 years of storage in ideal conditions, whereas 50% of creeping bentgrass seeds will germinate after 5 years or more.

 Factors Affecting Seed Viability

-Viability of stored seeds of any kind are greatly influence by storage conditions, and unfortunately the ideal conditions for seed storage are very often exactly the opposite of how homeowners store grass seed.
-In general, seeds will maintain their viability longest if stored in cool, dry conditions—which is not the condition typical in most garages and sheds.
+The viability of stored seeds of any kind are greatly influenced by storage conditions, and unfortunately, the ideal conditions for seed storage are very often exactly the opposite of how homeowners store grass seed.
+In general, seeds will maintain their viability longest if stored in cool, dry conditions—which is not the condition typical to most garages and sheds.
 The factors influencing seed viability include:

 - Seed moisture content.
 An internal seed moisture level of 10 to 20 percent is ideal for most seeds, though this depends on species.
 Seeds that lose moisture and fall below this level, or absorb humidity to higher levels, are likely to die.
 Normally, it is rare for seeds to fall below their optimum internal moisture levels, but they can easily absorb too much moisture when surrounding conditions are humid.